-We evaluate our algorithm and compare it with other AQA algorithms on two widely used datasets, AVA \cite{murray2012ava} and Photo.net \cite{datta2008algorithmic}.
+We evaluate and compare our algorithm with other AQA algorithms on two widely used datasets, AVA \cite{murray2012ava} and Photo.net \cite{datta2008algorithmic}.
 Both datasets are collected from websites.
-The aspect ratio distribution is shown in Fig \ref{fig7}, we can see that both data sets contain various aspect ratios and cover a wide range. surprisingly, although the two datasets come from different websites and have different scales, their aspect ratio distributions are nearly the same.
+The aspect ratio distribution is shown in Fig.~\ref{aspectratio}.
+We can see that both datasets contain various aspect ratios and cover a wide range.
+Surprisingly, although the two datasets come from different websites and have different scales, their aspect ratio distributions are nearly the same.